What Is Grav? How Does It Work? Why is it a superior CMS Platform? How to use it to your advantage? Review of Grav CMS Platform.

 What Is Grav?

-Grav is a CMS platform (file-based) that is one of a kind. it requires no installing, since all of its components are pre-installed and all it takes to set it up is to simply download Grav and extract an archive.
+Grav is a CMS platform (file-based) that is one of a kind.
+It requires no installing, since all of its components are pre-installed and all it takes to set it up is to simply download it and extract an archive.
 This has you already running Grav.
 The CMS web-platform is created for none other than speed, meeting the requirements of most the latest Google search optimization criteria.

-The name itself Grav stands for a short version of Gravity.
+The name itself stands for a short version of Gravity.
 Its main idea here is that the different objects in Grav (themes, skeletons, plugins) combine as a symbiotic puzzle.
 But is this recipe of “gravity” really worth it and is it better than the competition?
-In this in-depth review, we have decided to help you understand how exactly Grav works and what features do this innovative platform has to offer to you.
+In this in-depth review, we have decided to help you understand how exactly the CMS works and what features do this innovative platform has to offer to you.

 What Features Does Grav Have to Offer?

 As most of the CMS platforms out there, Grav offers the best technology in the business.
 The main idea behind that is to create a platform that is easy-to-use and attractive in terms of web design.
-But Grav has another advantage – the user-friendly way of extending and modifying each theme.
+But it has another advantage – the user-friendly way of extending and modifying each theme.
 You can take out what you do not like on your site and add what you can find a use of.